spicyjack/afb/docs/notes.md

   it shouldn't
 - Fix the page header, factoids are getting stuck above the header, they should be displaying below the header
-- Colorize rows on the page so every other row is a different color
 - Change the links at the top of the page so they change the DOM instead of loading a different page